What is an Economist?

 An economist studies economic and statistical data as well as the production and distribution of resources, goods, and services.
 Areas of specialization can include agriculture, education, health, finance, and labor.

 A generally accepted interpretation in academia is that an economist is one who has attained a Ph.D. in economics, teaches economic science, and has published literature in a field of economics.

 What does an Economist do?

-Economists apply economic analysis to issues within a variety of fields, such as education, health, development, and the environment.
+Economists apply economic analysis to issues within a variety of fields.
 Some economists study the cost of products, healthcare, or energy.
 Others examine employment levels, business cycles, or exchange rates.
-Others analyze the effect of taxes, inflation, or interest rates.
+Yet others analyze the effect of taxes, inflation, or interest rates.

 Economists typically do the following: